Skip to main content

 • This form captures essential details such as employee information, hours worked, wages paid, and job classifications.

-Weekly Submission
+Weekly submission

 • Timely submission is crucial for compliance.